anaclumos/extracranial/Research/pages/Project Core ML Foundation.md

 **Naive Bayes**.
 A supervised learning algorithm.
-Assumes that all attributes are independent of each other, then applies Bayes’ theorem; therefore, Naive.
+Assumes that all attributes are independent of each other, then applies Bayes' theorem; therefore, Naive.

 **Decision Trees**.
 A tree-like model of decisions and their possible consequences.